Remington Rand strike: Aftermath of the strike

 Another two years would pass before the NLRB's order in Remington Rand, Inc. would be fully implemented.

 During the strike, Remington Rand had established company unions at all its plants.
 Now the AFL and these company unions battled one another to represent the workers at the firm.
 In late June 1938, the company union demanded an immediate NLRB election to determine whether employees should continue to have a union or not.
 The AFL argued that no election was appropriate until all striking workers had been rehired.
 The two sides battled repeatedly over the election issue, and in October 1938 announced an agreement.

 Remington Rand refused to implement the terms of the agreement, however.
 In August 1939 the company union again petitioned the NLRB to hold elections to determine whether employees wished to have a union or not.
 The union filed a series of ULPs in September and October, leading to another round of NLRB hearings.
 The situation deteriorated so badly that union members in Tonawanda struck in early April 1940.
 The strike spread and violence quickly broke out.
 Unwilling to undergo another large strike, Remington Rand agreed to dismantle its company unions on April 8, 1940.

 Despite the series of agreements with the AFL and the NLRB, Remington Rand continued to resist implementing the court's order.
 On June 4, 1940, the NLRB filed suit against the company seeking to have it declared in contempt of court.
 Remington Rand had enough, and on June 30, 1940, agreed to dismantle its company unions and recognize the AFL.

 The "Mohawk Valley formula"

 The June 1936 issue of the NAM's Labor Relations Bulletin immortalized the "Mohawk Valley formula" as a classic blueprint for union busting.
-The nine-point formula, as devised by James Rand, Jr., is as follows:
+The nine-point formula, as purportedly devised by James Rand, Jr., is as follows: